 As the daughter of a special education teacher and a special education teacher myself, I’m pretty familiar with labels.
 Learning alongside my neurodiverse and disabled students unfortunately included writing IEP’s about their strengths and weaknesses, often after only meeting these wonderful humans for just a few hours.
 Sometimes thirty minutes.

 I have way too many books to help me be a good parent.
-Reality Check: These books haven’t made parenting ANY easier.
-Two of my favorites include The Baby Whisperer Solves All Your Problems by Tracy Hogg & Your Baby’s First Year by Mayo Clinic.
-I’ve gained a lot of great information from these books but it’s also important to know when something is useful and when something can hinder your parenting.
+These books haven’t made parenting any easier.
+I’ve gained a lot of great information from these books, but it’s important to know when something is useful and when something can hinder your parenting.

 Right now she laughs when her dad nuzzles his face under her armpit.